Master Plumbers, Gasfitters and Drainlayers Inc

 - Hand-coding in HTML 4.01 Transitional to a reasonable level of accessibility

-- Restyling the SilverStripe-generated forum widget so that it matches the design of the rest of the website
+- Restyling the SilverStripe-generated forum widget so that it matched the design of the rest of the website

 - Incorporating dynamic graphical effects for business and information partner logos in the footer of all templates, based on the jQuery jqDock plugin